raysan5/rres/README.md

 ## Usage Benefits

-There are some important reasons to package game assets data into a format like `rres`, here some good reasons to do it.
+There are some important reasons to package game assets data into a format like `rres`, here are some good reasons to do it.

  - **Organization**: Avoid thousands of files distributed in hundreds of directories in the final game build.
 All the game files data could be organized in a single or a few `.rres` files.
-It keeps the game directory clean and well structured.
+It keeps the game directory clean and well-structured.

  - **Performance**: Keeping all required files for a level/map into a single `.rres` file reduces the need of file handles to access multiple files; file handles are an OS resource and the cost of opening a file is not insignificant, it may cause delays in the game.
-Data access times inside the `.rres` file are also important and depending how the files are organized it could also improve the loading times.
+Data access times inside the `.rres` file are also important and depending on how the files are organized it could also improve the loading times.

  - **Security**: Avoid exposing all the game assets directly to the user for easy copy or modification.
 Data packed into a `.rres` file will be more difficult to extract and modify for most users; protect your game copyrighted assets. `rres` also supports per-resource data compression and encryption, adding an extra level of security when required.